rodrigovillaca/wing-monitor-controller/README.md

 -   **Hardware-like UI**: Realistic volume knob, tactile buttons, and LED indicators.
 -   **Input Source Selection**: Switch between multiple sources (DAW, Reference, Client, etc.).
 -   **Speaker Switching**: Toggle between Main Monitors, Nearfields, and Mini Cubes.
--   **Subwoofer Control**: Enable/disable subwoofer with automatic crossover application to main speakers.
+-   **Subwoofer Control**: Enable/disable subwoofer. **Note:** Crossover EQ must be configured manually on the console; this app simply toggles the EQ on/off on the main speakers when the sub is active.
 -   **Monitor Functions**:
     -   **Dim**: Attenuate volume by 20dB.
     -   **Mute**: Cut all audio.